collective/collective.collection.yearview/README.txt

 Notes
 -----

-If you have many news/events you might want to use Large Plone Folder instead of a normal folder due to scalability reasons.
+If you have many news/events you might want to use Large Plone Folder instead of a normal Folder due to scalability reasons.

 The product does not contain default CSS styles - you must style it yourself.
 The page template has necessary classes set for rich formatting.